Welcome to Sitting

 It's very important that we re-learn the art of resting and relaxing.
 It allows us to clear our minds, focus, and find creative solutions to problems. — Thich Nhat Hanh, Buddhist teacher

-3. Deep Connection: Nurturing Friendship and Belonging.
+3. Deep Connection = Nurturing Friendships and Belonging.

 Many of today's meditation approaches focus on individual effort.
 We believe it's much better to grow and deepen your practice together with friends.
 Practice friends' caring support and encouragement is the best way for you to overcome challenges and deepen your practice.